 The stock is fluctuating around precautionary reference points, but is managed in a way that is unlikely to lead to the stock declining below safe biological levels.
 Ensure fixed nets are 'dolphin friendly'.
 See Fishing Methods for more information.
 Avoid eating immature sole (less than 30cm) and fresh (not previously frozen) fish caught during the breeding season (April-June).
+The Cooperative Fishery Organisation (CVO) North Sea plaice and sole fishery was certified by the Marine Stewardship Council (MSC) as an environmentally responsible or sustainable fishery in December 2012.

 Sole is a right-eyed flatfish (eyes on the right hand side of the body) and belongs to the family of flatfishes known as Soleidae.
 It spawns in spring and early summer in shallow coastal water, from April to June in the southern North Sea, from May-June off the coast of Ireland and southern England, and as early as February in the Mediterranean.
 Common sole become sexually mature at 3-5 years, when 25-35cm long, the males being somewhat smaller than the females.
 It can attain lengths of 60-70cm and weigh 3kg.The maximum reported age is 26 years.
 Sole is a nocturnal predator and therefore more susceptible to capture by fisheries at night than in daylight.